 David quoting Revelation 14:11 only adds further scrutiny to his godless sermon suggesting that the smoke of the torment of those who worship the beast will last FOREVER AND EVER…

 FOREVER… AND EVER?
-If forever really means forever, what is forever AND ever?
+If forever really means forever, then what is forever AND ever?
 Why did they stop at just two evers?
 Why not forever and ever and ever and ever and ever and ever and ever and ever and ever and ever and ever…. and ever and ever and ever and ever……… and ever and ever and ever and ever?
 Why even stop at all?
 This is the stupid theology of Christianity that I am trying to point out and David clearly has no clue what he is talking about.
 The fact that he thinks this is even literal is hilarious!
 If I set wood on fire, the smoke from the wood burning will smoke as long as there is wood remaining.
 Once the wood is completely burned up, the smoke will go away.
 Anyone that has ever had to keep a camp fire or a fireplace lit knows this.
 You have to keep adding wood or the fire and smoke will go out.
 Smoke is a product of fire not torment so this is OBVIOUSLY symbolic language.

 Revelation 11:15 Then the seventh angel sounded: And there were loud voices in heaven, saying, “The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever!”